Your Guide to Plaza de los Naranjos: The Orange Square in Marbella

 When to Visit Plaza de los Naranjos

-The first time I have visited Plaza de Los Naranjos was just after the 3-month long lockdown in Spain has been lifted.
+The first time I visited Plaza de Los Naranjos was just after the 3-month long lockdown in Spain has been lifted.
 I was among the first tourists arriving, and Marbella was refreshingly empty and peaceful, as you can see from the first few photos below.

 On the second visit, it was quite a different story.
 It was the middle of the summer, the city was so crowded that you had trouble navigating the narrow streets of the old town without bumping into people, let alone finding a spot to sit and enjoy the atmosphere at the square.